+Genuine NISSAN Service Manuals for this model year and prior can be purchased.
 A genuine NISSAN Service Manual is the best source of service and repair information for your vehicle.
-Filled with wiring diagrams, illustrations and step-by-step diagnostic and adjustment procedures, this manual is the same one used by the factory trained technicians working at a NISSAN dealer.
-Also available are genuine NISSAN Owner's Manuals, and genuine NISSAN Service and Owner's Manuals for older NISSAN models.
+This manual is the same one used by the factory trained technicians working at a NISSAN dealer, Genuine NISSAN Owner's Manuals can also be purchased.